 How are people without home internet expected to attend?

 Many internet providers are offering low/no cost COVID-19 offers.
 Below is a list of Internet providers which have notified Ivy Tech of special options:

 Are the Campus Bookstores open?

-How do I return something to the bookstore?
+How do I return rented textbooks to the Bookstore?

 How can I take the TEAS test?

-All employee international travel, on behalf of or representing the College, has been suspended.
-Pending travel that has already been approved is cancelled.
-New travel requests through ChromeRiver will only be considered if the departure date is on or after May 1, 2020.
-As the global landscape continues to change, we will monitor international travel and may make adjustments.
+As the domestic landscape continues to change, we will monitor domestic travel and may make adjustments.
 Please check the CDC website for the most recent travel restrictions.

-What are the domestic out-of-state employee travel restrictions?
+What are the international travel restrictions for students?